ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In TLS 1.3, the above mechanism is replaced by Pre-Shared Keys (PSK), which can be negotiated as part of an initial handshake and then used in a subsequent handshake to perform resumption using the PSK.
 TLS 1.3 states that the client SHOULD include a "key_share" extension to enable the server to decline resumption and fall back to a full handshake, however it is not an absolute requirement.

 Example scenarios that are impacted by this are middleboxes that were not part of the initial handshake, and hence do not know the PSK.
-If the client does not include the "key_share" extension the middlebox cannot force a fallback to the full handshake.
-If the middlebox is required to inspect the session, it will have to fail the connection instead.
+If the client does not include the "key_share" extension, the middlebox cannot force a fallback to the full handshake.
+If the middlebox policy requires it to inspect the session, it will have to fail the connection instead.

+###Ability to Disengage Middlebox Proxy {#DisengageMiddlebox}
+Network security middleboxes intercept or proxy TLS sessions for acceptable use policy, protocol inspection, malware scanning and other purposes.
+For compliance and privacy reasons, middleboxes must be able to engage and disengage the proxy function seamlessly without affecting user experience.
+For example, privacy laws may prohibit middleboxes from intercepting banking traffic even if it is within the enterprise network and outbound network traffic is subject to inspection legally.

+There are several techniques that can be utilized.
+Those techniques function with TLS 1.2 and earlier versions but not with TLS 1.3.

+One technique is for the middlebox to negotiate the same master secret with the original TLS client and server, as if the two endpoints handshake directly.
+This is also known as "Triple Handshake" used by legitimate middleboxes. {{BreakTLS}} describes the methods with RSA and DH key exchanges.
+When the proxy session keys are the same as for a direct handshake, the middlebox is able to "cut-through" the two TLS proxy sessions when it finishes the security inspection.

+This technique is not functional with TLS 1.3 since the transcript hash over the handshake messages is part of the key derivation procedure.

-###Version Downgrade Protection
+###Version Negotiation and Downgrade Protection
 In TLS, the ClientHello message includes a list of supported protocol versions.
 The server will select the highest supported version and indicate its choice in the ServerHello message.

+TLS 1.3 changes the way in which version negotation is performed.
+The ClientHello message will indicate TLS version 1.3 in the new "supported_versions" extension, however for backwards compatility with TLS 1.2, the ClientHellow message will indicate TLS version 1.2 in the "legacy_version" field.
+A TLS 1.3 server will recognize that TLS 1.3 is being negotiated, whereas a TLS 1.2 server will simply see a TLS 1.2 ClientHello and proceed with TLS 1.2 negotiation.

 In TLS 1.3, the random value in the ServerHello message includes a special value in the last eight bytes when the server negotiates either TLS 1.2 or TLS 1.1 and below.
 The special value(s) enable a TLS 1.3 client to detect an active attacker launching a downgrade attack when the client did indeed reach a TLS 1.3 server, provided ephemeral ciphers are being used.

-From a network security point of view, the primary impact of this change is that it requires the middlebox to be an active man-in-the-middle.
-This is not different from current behavior of middleboxes, as long as the middlebox effectively proxies between a client-to-middlebox and a middlebox-to-server TLS connection.
+From a network security point of view, the primary impact is that TLS 1.3 requires the TLS proxy to be an active man-in-the-middle from the start of the handshake (as explained in {{DisengageMiddlebox}}).
+However, a middlebox that supports only TLS 1.2 may let the initial TLS 1.3 ClientHello proceed resulting in a TLS 1.3 ServerHello from the server, which the middlebox does not support.
+Depending on the policy configured, the TLS proxy may reject the session at that point.

+If the TLS 1.2 middlebox takes on an active role in the handshake from the start, then the middlebox effectively proxies between a client-to-middlebox and a middlebox-to-server TLS connection, in which case the handshake succeeds (but as TLS 1.2).
+Note that due to downgrade protection, the proxy cannot simply downgrade the TLS version to 1.2 in the ClientHellow, which would enable it to disengage from the handshake later.

 {::comment}
-*[Editor's note: I'm not sure there is really any new middlebox issue here, but maybe I missed something]* {:/comment}
+*[Editor's note: I'm not sure there is really any new middlebox issue here, but maybe I missed something]*

 ###1-RTT Handshake
-{::comment}
 *[Editor's note: This is essentially the resumption scenario with PSK (with optional fallback to the full handshake) - I don't believe there are any other issues here]*
-{:/comment}

 ###0-RTT Data
-{::comment}
 *[Editor's note: I don't believe there are any specific middlebox issues here - it's basically the same as resumption using PSK]*
 {:/comment}

-###Ability to Disengage Middlebox Proxy
-Network security middleboxes intercept or proxy TLS sessions for acceptable usepolicy, protocol inspection, malware scanning and other purposes.
-The following section will describe the use cases in detail.

-For compliance and privacy reasons, middleboxes must be able to engage and disengage the proxy function seamlessly without affecting user experience.
-For example, privacy law may prohibit middleboxes from intercepting banking traffic even if it is within the enterprise network and outbound network traffic is subject to inspection legally.

-There are several techniques that can be utilized.
-Those techniques function with TLS 1.2 and earlier versions but not with TLS 1.3.

-One technique is for the middlebox to negotiate the same master secret with the original TLS client and server, as if the two endpoints handshake directly.
-This is also known as "Triple Handshake" used by legitimate middleboxes. {{BreakTLS}} describes the methods with RSA and DH key exchanges.
-When the proxy session keys are the same as direct handshake, the middlebox is able to "cut-through" the two TLS proxy sessions when it finishes the security inspection.

-This technique is not functional with TLS 1.3 with session hash as part of the key derivation procedure.

 ###SNI Encryption in TLS Through Tunneling
 As noted above, with server certificates encrypted, the Server Name Indication (SNI) in the ClientHello message is the only information available in cleartext to indicate the client's targeted server, and the actual server reached may differ.